Samsung challenge: sold the phone, how to keep the customer

 Samsung has not abandoned bada, but its emphasis on Android alienated its fan base and developers.
 "The top management may have had focus," said Srinivasan, who quit the company last year, "but it was dispiriting to see the company was making very good Android devices and promoting them more than bada ones."

-Samsung said in January it planned to merge its operating system with Tizen, an open source platform promoted by Samsung and chipmaker Intel Corp (INTC.O).
+Samsung said in January it planned to merge its operating system with Tizen, an open source platform promoted by Samsung and chipmaker Intel Corp.
 It hasn't issued a press release about bada since November 2011.

 OLYMPIC SPRINT